-Our staff primarily is working remotely, but our office is open three days a week for limited personnel and with social-distancing protocol in effect.
+Our staff is working a hybrid schedule, and our office is open four days a week with social-distancing protocol in effect.
 However, please be assured that services will continue as usual, and we are available for our regular support seven days a week.
 Our hours are still Monday – Friday: 8 a.m. – 7:30 p.m., Saturday: 9 a.m. – 5 p.m., and Sunday: 9 a.m. – 1 p.m.
-You can reach Customer Care at 800-695-3000 or email@example.com.
-Any questions on MLS PIN’s rules and compliance can be sent to firstname.lastname@example.org.
-Requests for a virtual office visit or specific questions or suggestions for our training offerings can be sent directly to email@example.com.
+You can reach Customer Care at 800-695-3000 or firstname.lastname@example.org.
+Any questions on MLS PIN’s rules and compliance can be sent to email@example.com.
+Requests for a virtual office visit or specific questions or suggestions for our training offerings can be sent directly to firstname.lastname@example.org.

 Register for Pinergy, Cloud CMA, and Remine webinars

-Webinar training classes are continuing throughout the month of April and beyond and are a great way to sharpen your skills.
+Webinar training classes are a great way to sharpen your skills.
 You can learn the ins and outs of Pinergy’s Search and Search Results, Contact Management, Listing Statuses, and Market Reports.
-You can also get valuable information on using the Cloud CMA and Remine tools that come free with your MLS PIN subscription.
+You also can get valuable information on using the Cloud CMA and Remine tools that come free with your MLS PIN subscription.
 A complete list and registration are on the Schedule & Registration page of our corporate website.
-Watch for more direct emails from us, too.
-Once you register for a webinar, you will also receive a recording of the webinar after its completion so that you can view it as often as you’d like at your convenience.
+Watch for direct emails from us, too.
+When you register for a webinar, you will receive a recording of the webinar after its completion so that you can view it as often as you’d like at your convenience.